UNCG-DAISY/PyWebCAT/docs/contributing.rst

 Ready to contribute?
 Here's how to set up `pywebcat` for local development.

-1. Fork the `WebCAT-Utilities` repo on GitHub.
+1. Fork the `PyWebCAT` repo on GitHub.

 2. Clone your fork locally:

 .. code-block:: console

- 	$ git clone git@github.com:UNCG-DAISY/WebCAT-Utilities.git
+ 	$ git clone git@github.com:UNCG-DAISY/PyWebCAT.git

 3. Create a branch for local development: